25338173702

 How to unblock websites in different places

-All the above methods can help you get to the sites you want, but some work better than others depending on if you’re at school, work, or abroad.
-And while some are equally effective on any device, others may not be feasible on third-party computers, or mobile platforms.
+All the above methods can help you get to the sites you want, but some work better than others depending on whether you’re at school, work, or abroad.
 Let's go into more detail on what works best in different situations.

 You probably can’t install a VPN on a school computer, making it a bit trickier to unblock websites at school.
 Schools also often discourage (or even ban) Tor's use, because it can be used to access the dark web